-NUMBER PMOC RECOMMENDATION STATUS NUMBER PMOC RECOMMENDATION owners and due dates, PMOC has been participating RAC meeting weekly and is familiar with RAC detail tracker.
-The RAC detail schedule is roll-up into the IMS with interface point established with PCEP delivery and EMU schedule, so we could understand the impact to RAC and electrified revenue service.
-The RAC team is managing this item and is tracking all critical items.
-JPB Comments November 2023: IMS has been completed and updated monthly.
-Project provides monthly schedule review and share native schedule file as needed. activities and logic associated with the Rail Activation Plan (RAP) is not yet complete.
-The PMOC acknowledges that the RAP is continually being refined and the RAC is doing an excellent job in coordinating the overall effort.
-The PMOC recommends that the JPB/PCEP team apply the necessary resources to complete the development of development of the RAP schedule as soon as possible.
-4 Promptly resolve schedule related issues identified during its review of BBII's monthly schedule updates, and any schedule or time-related elements associated with any Issue Resolution Log (IRL) items that are not disposed of without commercial implications In Progress Discussion JPB Comments April 2023: Agree on timely resolve schedule related issues once identified, any IRL items once scope is confirmed should be included in progress schedule to track work for completion.
-JPB Comments November 2023: No comments, PCEP is resolving any time related items.
-PMOC Response: The PMOC accepts the PCEP's response and recommends that the team remain pro-active and vigilant with respect to avoiding and promptly resolving schedule related issues.
+NUMBER PMOC RECOMMENDATION STATUS

+1,01,111 owners and due dates, PMOC has been participating RAC activities and

+meeting weekly and is familiar with RAC detail tracker.
+The logic associated

+RAC detail schedule is roll-up into the IMS with interface with the Rail

+point established with PCEP delivery and EMU schedule, so Activation Plan

+we could understand the impact to RAC and electrified (RAP) is not yet

+revenue service.
+RAC team is managing this item and is complete.
+The

+l tracking all critical items.
+PMOC

+acknowledges

+JPB Comments November 2023: IMS has been completed and that the RAP is

+updated monthly.
+Project provides monthly schedule review continually being

+and share native schedule file as needed. refined and the

+RAC is doing an

+excellent job in

+coordinating the

+overall effort.

+The PMOC

+recommends that

+the JPB/PCEP

+team apply the

+necessary

+resources to

+complete the

+development of

+the RAP schedule

+as soon as

+possible.

+4 Promptly resolve schedule related issues identified during

+its review of BBII's monthly schedule updates, and any

+schedule or time-related elements associated with any In Progress

+Issue Resolution Log (IRL) items that are not disposed of

+~. without commercial implications 77.40.0

+Discussion JPB Comments April 2023: Agree on timely resolve schedule PMOC

+related issues once identified, any IRL items once scope is Response: The

+confirmed should be included in progress schedule to track PMOC accepts

+work for completion. the PCEP's

+JPB Comments November 2023: No comments, PCEP is response and

+resolving any time related items. recommends that

+the team remain

+pro-active and

+vigilant with

+respect to

+avoiding and

+promptly

+resolving

+schedule related

+1 ļ issues.

-NUMBER PMOC RECOMMENDATION STATUS 5 Implement the industry standard forensic scheduling practices that the PMOC has repeatedly recommended.
-Open Discussion JPB Comments April 2023: The tool JBP is using to manage the schedule is a very real and live weekly production schedule.
+NUMBER PMOC RECOMMENDATION STATUS NUMBER FINIOC RECUIVINIENDATION STATUS Implement the industry standard forensic scheduling 5 · · Open Discussion JPB Comments April 2023: The tool JBP is using to manage the schedule is a very real and live weekly production schedule.
 JPB performed monthly progress schedule variance detail analysis, perform what if analysis and the TIA is required for any delays that will impact critical path(s) and project key milestones.
 As project reforecast completed in March 2023, a set of project intermediate milestones are established for OCS, TPS remaining work.
 We are tracking daily/weekly productivity and document details of causes any delays.
 BBII is submitting their progress schedule on 12th day of each month.
 JPB Comments November 2023: Please give an example.
 PMOC Response: The PMOC has repeatedly encouraged the PCEP team to use practices such as routinely identifying the controlling operation, and fully integrating schedules.
 The PMOC understands that BBII has recently agreed to produce its testing and commissioning schedule using P6, so that all activities can be analyzed in real time.
 6 Upon receipt of a significant request for change or a claim, the JPB should immediately assign an experienced cost estimator to review the cost of the proposed change and develop an independent cost estimate (ICE) for purposes of negotiations.
 Completed Discussion The JPB reports that it is assigning an estimator to all significant contractor requests for additional compensation.
 JPB Prior Comment: Please provide specific example when this has not been done.
 The lesson learned from global settlement and previous phase of the project, the project delivery was hijacked by settling changes (request for changes and change request).
 The approach of shared risk is to focus on resolution of issues and implement the resolutions.
 Once the scope and resolution are defined with level 1 technical team.
 The JPB PCPE estimator team is involved and develop ICE in support of commercial discussion, it has been the process for each IRL.